ysyk2021/maximizing-your-problem-solving-potential-strategies-for-success/src/chapter-4-2.md

-# Six Sigma and Lean Methodologies for Process Improvement

-## Introduction

 In today's highly competitive business landscape, organizations strive to achieve optimal efficiency and productivity.
 To accomplish this, they often turn to methodologies like Six Sigma and Lean, which offer proven strategies for process improvement.
 This chapter will explore the principles and techniques behind Six Sigma and Lean, highlighting their key concepts and benefits in maximizing problem-solving potential.